tarunmarisetti/HELLO-WORLD/README.md

    hello every one!
-        Myself,Iam Tarun Marisetti studying B-Tech 4th year in CSE branch and very eager about programmming. i want to become expert in Machine learning and web design iam very fast learner and ethusiastic.
+        Myself,Iam Tarun Marisetti studying B-Tech 4th year in CSE branch and very eager about programmming. i want to become expert in Machine learning and web designer. iam very fast learner and ethusiastic.